 The project The Life of the Mind aims to examine selected theories about the mental development of persons in modern and contemporary philosophy that draw on some notion of life.
 The core idea is that the human mind is best understood as something living or as fundamentally instantiated by living beings.

-The historical positions I consider include Leibniz’s theory of the mind as fundamentally teleological entity, Kant’s theory of a self-knowing and self-determining person, Wilhelm Dilthey’s theory of lived experience (‘Erleben’), and Edith Stein’s account of the combination between an organic, a psychic, and an intellectual life.
+The historical positions I consider include Leibniz’s theory of the mind as a teleological entity, Kant’s theory of a self-knowing and self-determining person, Wilhelm Dilthey’s theory of lived experience (‘Erleben’), and Edith Stein’s account of organic, psychic, and intellectual life.

 What is the “Life of the Mind”?